michaelmhchang/budget_app/README.md

 - ~~Spendings saves to the lists of expenses~~
 - Report GUI (Includes all Income, spendings, and the total saved or lost in table format)
 - Serialize objects so that previous sessions can be loaded up
+- More professional labels (Just making things a bit more fun with current labels)
 - Export report to PDF (Maybe)
 - Produce daily, weekly, monthly, and yearly reports (Maybe)
 - Network socket connections (Big maybe)